 If you allow it, the peace of God can reign in your heart while you are going through a storm in life.

-Why then are many believers today not experiencing, enjoying and manifesting the peace of God in their minds and emotions?
+Why are many believers today not experiencing, enjoying, and manifesting the peace of God in their minds and emotions?

 It is simply because they are not spiritually minded!

-While it is true that as a born-again believer you already have God’s kind of peace in your born-again spirit, yet you may remain restless, stressful, fearful or fretful all throughout your life-time if you are not spiritually minded.
+While it is true that as a born-again believer, you already have God’s kind of peace in your born-again spirit, you may remain restless, stressed, fearful, or fretful throughout your lifetime if you are not spiritually minded.

 The Scripture states, “For to be carnally minded is death, but to be spiritually minded is life and peace.”
 (Rom.
 8:6 NKJV).

-Being born again does not automatically result in experiencing supernatural peace amid storm; it is being spiritually minded or setting your mind on the Spirit (God’s Word) that guarantees a life of peace despite the storm.
+Being born again does not automatically result in experiencing supernatural peace amid storms; instead, being spiritually minded or setting your mind on the Spirit (God’s Word) guarantees a life of peace despite the storm.

 Sadly, many believers today are not spiritually minded but carnally minded, thereby not experiencing or manifesting the peace of God in their born-again spirits.